equinor/flotilla/frontend/README.md

 # Flotilla frontend

 This document describes how to run the frontend.
-For information on best practises related to development, [see the best practises document](./best_practises.md).
+For information on best practices related to development, [see the best practices document](./best_practices.md).

 ## Setup